nora-alshareef/ResponseWrapper/Readme.md

 var app = builder.Build();
 ```

-Usage
+## Usage
-Returning Responses
+### Returning Responses
-Use the extension methods provided by ResponseWrapper in your controllers:
+You can utilize the extension methods provided by ResponseWrapper in three different contexts: controllers, business logic, and middleware.

+#### 1. In Controllers
+You can directly use the response methods in your controller actions:
 ```csharp
 using System.ComponentModel.DataAnnotations;
 using Microsoft.AspNetCore.Mvc;